English

 Pupils are given opportunities to become authors; they take pride in their work and meet the Parkside Standard.

-We provide opportunities for oracy to develop confidence and support attainment across the school.
+Oracy underpins teaching and learning within lessons.
+We provide many opportunities for oracy to develop confidence and support attainment across the school.

 Year 5